nick-holt/ccR/README.md

 # ccR
-An R package to enable interaction with the Constant Contact API
+An R wrapper for the Constant Contact API